Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * **Relative altitude**: Sets the absolute altitude of the POI relative to the viewer's device.
 Use this if you are using absolute latitude and longitude.
 It is overruled if you use Relative location.
 * **URL of asset bundle**: The assets that make up the POI will be taken from the Unity asset bundle at this web location.
 It needs to have the form:  **hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/hh_examples.ace,** where "ExampleArtist" is replaced with your porPOIse account name and "hh_examples.ace" is replaced with the name of your asset bundle.
 (Note: NO "http://" please!)
 Please see the tutorial [Creating AssetBundles](CreatingAssetBundles.md) for more information.
 * **Prefab name**: The POI's assets are loaded from the asset bundle with this prefab name.
 Please see the tutorial [Creating AssetBundles](CreatingAssetBundles.md) for more information.
-  * Tip: if you've forgotten the names of the prefabs in your asset bundle, you can view its manifest file simply by pasting the name of the asset bundle into a web brower and **replacing .ace with .manifest**)
+  * Tip: if you've forgotten the names of the prefabs in your asset bundle, you can view its manifest file simply by pasting the name of the asset bundle into a web brower and **replacing .ace with .manifest**
   * **NOTE: Sound:** An audio file can be a prefab by itself, or be packaged together with other assets, such as a 3D model, as part of a larger prefab.
 If the sound file should play as soon as the POI is loaded, no other settings are needed.
-If the sound should play after a delay, or with an interactive, the POI should have an animation node (see below).
+If the sound should play after a delay, or as the result of a user interaction, the POI needs an animation node (see below).
 * **Layer name**: If you type in a valid layer name here, that entire layer will be show in addition to the prefab you specified above.
 That layer will also be subject to the settings of this POI (GPS location, scale, animations, etc.) This enables you to create more complex POIs more easily.
 (Tutorial under construction.)
 * **Relative location**: The location of the POI relative to your body.
 This is a comma separated list of the x =east-west, y = up-down, z = north-south values.
   * Your body's position is at 0,0,0 with y=0 being your eye level.